 Inherent in the SRP is the recognition of a real flaw at the heart of the term Minimum Viable Product: it’s not a useful product and in an attempt to build something that is useful the core idea is lost.
 The core idea of the MVP was to test whether you’ve found a problem worth solving.
 More often than not the “MVP” ends up much more complex than the quick test it was supposed to be and far too shoddy for a released product.
 Given this and to ensure that the experiment and scope is explicit, the RAT is being used to replace the MVP.

-Startups and established businesses can use the Riskiest Assumption Test to address their biggest assumptions regarding their business model, market type, users, strategy, and measures of success.
-In this way, startups can test their idea viability without having to develop the whole product and waste unnecessary time, energy, and money in the process.
-Forf more on the RAT and how to get started read this great article by Reuben Hall.
+Startups and established businesses can use the Riskiest Assumption Test to address their biggest assumptions regarding their business model, market type, users, strategy, technology or other key assumptions to their idea.
+In this way, businesses can test their idea viability without having to develop the whole product and waste unnecessary time, energy, and money in the process.
+These ideas are not just relevant for startups.
+They are relevant for all businesses who want to be accurate and economic.
+For more on the RAT and how to get started read this great article by Reuben Hall.

 Story Driven Design